 Great Synergy!

-Interactions and Safety of Acidophilus + Omega-3 Fatty Acid (ALA)
+Can you take Acidophilus and Omega-3 Fatty Acid (ALA) together?

 Interaction Details